redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 Redwood uses GraphQL as the glue between the front- and backends: whenever you want data from the server/database, you're going to retrieve it via GraphQL.
 Now, we could have just given you raw access to some a GraphQL library and let you make those calls yourself.
 We use [Apollo Client](https://www.apollographql.com/apollo-client) on the frontend and Apollo provides hooks like `[useQuery()](https://www.apollographql.com/tutorials/lift-off-part1/10-the-usequery-hook)` and `[useMutation()](https://www.apollographql.com/tutorials/lift-off-part4/08-the-usemutation-hook)` to retrieve and set data, respectively.
 But Redwood has a much deeper integration.

 What if you could have a component that was not only responsible for its own display *but even its own data retrieval*?
-Meaning everything that component needed in order to display itself, it could all be self-contained.
+Meaning everything that component needed in order to display itself could all be self-contained.
 That includes the code to display while the data is loading, or if something goes wrong.
-These kinds of uber-components Redwood calls "cells."
+These kinds of uber-components are real, and Redwood calls "cells."

 #### Cells